annk1995/akan/README.md

-# akan name
+### akan name
-## this project gets your akan name when you input your gender and birthhday and it will show your akan name
+### this project gets your akan name when you input your gender and birthhday and it will show your akan name
 ## Kabui kariuki software developer
 ## HTML CSS Javascript
 ##you can reach me on kabuikaruki052@gmail.com
+#this is my project URL https://annk1995.github.io/akan/